mistweaverco/snap.nvim/README.md

 ## Commands

+All commands can be run in normal or visual mode.

+> [!IMPORTANT]
+> Clipboard functionality depends on your system's clipboard
+> and Neovim's clipboard support being properly configured.
+>
+> For Linux systems, ensure that you have
+> `xclip` installed for clipboard operations to work.
+>
+> On macOS, clipboard support is typically available by default.
+>
+> On Windows, clipboard support is also generally available by default.

+> [!NOTE]
+> We're working on adding streamlined support for
+> all major operating systems via the backend binary instead of shelling out.

+### Snap command

+Usage: `:Snap`

-- `:Snap` - Save a screenshot of the current file or visual selection and copy it to the clipboard as an image.
+Save a screenshot of the current file or visual selection and copy it to the clipboard as an image.

+## Snap arguments

+Usage: `:Snap args`

+Snap allows different arguments to control its behavior.

+### Snap html argument

+Usage: `:Snap html`

-- `:Snap html` - Copy the HTML representation of the current file or visual selection to the clipboard.
+Save a screenshot of the current file or visual selection as an HTML file and copy the HTML representation to the clipboard.